Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Empirical evaluation of MHVG

 To understand which MNet topological features capture the specific properties of the MTS models, we perform PCA on the feature space.
 Figure~\ref{fig:pcaplot} represents a bi-plot obtained using the intra-, inter-, all-layer, and relational features, with the two principal components (PC) explaining $83.8\%$ of the variance.
-The bi-plots resulting from PCA in restricted feature sets are represented in Figure~\ref{fig:pcaplot_sets} (Appendix~\ref{app:mts_models}).
+The bi-plots resulting from PCA in restricted feature sets are represented in Figure~\ref{fig:pcaplot_sets} in Appendix~\ref{app:mts_models}).
 Overall, we can say that the average degree and average ratio degree, $\bar{k}$ and $\bar{r}$, are positively and negatively correlated, respectively, with the average path length, $\bar{d}$.
 The community-related features of the intra- and all-layer graphs are positively correlated but less correlated with the community-related features of the inter-layer graphs.
 The features that most contribute to the first two PCs are the $\bar{k}^{1,2}, S^{1,2}$ and $Q^{1,2}$ of the inter-layer graphs, the $\bar{k}^{1, 2}_{all}$ of the all-layer graphs, the $\bar{r}^{1 \preceq 2}$ and $\bar{r}^{2 \preceq 1}$ of the relational layers, and $Q^1$ and $Q^2$ of the intra-layer graphs (see Figure~\ref{fig:barplot} of Appendix~\ref{app:mts_models}).
+Figure~\ref{fig:pcaplot} clearly shows four groups of models, VGARCH, \texttt{sVAR}, \texttt{cBWN}, and a group constituted by \texttt{wVAR} and \texttt{iBWN}, identifying the topological features that characterize them.